 Set Yourself Realistic Goals

-Medium Term: Pick one or two of the most popular and easiest hymns and start learning the bass pedals – don’t avoid the pedals because once learnt, they make playing hymns easier!
+Pick one or two of the easiest hymns and start learning the bass pedals – don’t avoid the pedals because once learned, they make playing hymns easier!

 Long Term: Depends on what your goals are.
 However, the ability to sight-read well and improvise, are two very useful abilities to have.

 It is possible to be so busy playing that your standard of musicianship gets worse rather than better.

 When this happens it is often the case that enthusiasm diminishes too – we want to augment, not diminish!

 Try to stay ahead of the game rather than allow yourself to become overwhelmed with lots of music that is too difficult to play at your standard.
 Remember …